mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 ### Setting up Electron

-First entry point of our application is `src/electron/main.ts` which will run our Electron.
+The first entry point of our application is `src/electron/main.ts` which will run our Electron.
-To create Electron window we use:
+To create an Electron window we use:

 ```js
 const win = new BrowserWindow({